openstax/template-osbooks/README.md

 Use this repository template to create an "osbooks" repository for migration of content from CNX Archive to Github.

+**NOTE:** If you want to create an entirely new book (not move one from legacy) use the [/template-osbooks-new](https://github.com/openstax/template-osbooks-new/) repo

 [Full list of **osbooks repositories**](https://github.com/openstax?q=osbooks) via Github Search.

 Note: "osbook(s)" repository" and "content repository" can be used interchangably